This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-Seven Dials is a really interesting location.
+Seven Dials is a really interesting location and one of the top things to do in Covent Garden.
 This is a central point where seven different streets all meet together.
 In terms of shopping, Seven Dials is absolutely one of the finest destinations.

 There is the Seven Dials Market – a great big space loaded with food stores and independent small businesses.

 While you could spend a great deal of time wandering around this market, there are also plenty of other shopping experiences surrounding it.

 Whether you are after art, fashion, lifestyle goods, homeware, or more, a trip to Seven Dials is one of the best Covent Garden activities.

-Cecil Court is a smaller street, offering plenty to those that love books, antiques, and collectables.
+Cecil Court is a smaller street, offering plenty to those that love books, antiques, and collectibles.
 This has got to be one of the best destinations in London for bookshops and book lovers.

 If you are interested in unique items and some of the most charming bookstores around, then be sure to check out Cecil Court.

 Jubilee Market was built in 1904, and it serves as one of the most popular shopping areas in Covent Garden.
 The market is found inside Jubilee Hall, and it boasts all kinds of interesting stalls.

-With a specialised antiques and collectables market on Mondays, it is a general market throughout the week and has arts and crafts focus on the weekends.
+With a specialised antiques and collectibles market on Mondays, it is a general market throughout the week and has an arts and crafts focus on the weekends.
 The Jubilee Market will always have something new and exciting on offer.

 This list could go on forever, as there are endless places to find amazing food in Covent Garden.